 History

-The Bichon Poo is a hybrid breed that is created by crossing a Bichon Frise with a Miniature or Toy Poodle.
-The designer breed is presently not recognized by any major kennel club.
+For families who want an active, robust, small dog, the Bichon Poo originated in Australia in the late 1990s.
+It is a temperamental dog with a non-shedding coat that works well for children.
+The Bichon Poo is a hybrid breed created by crossing a Bichon Frise with a Miniature or Toy Poodle.
+This designer breed is currently not recognized by any major kennel club.

-The Bichon Poo is a relatively new breed, and it is not known exactly when the first Bichon Poo was created.
+The Bichon Poo is a relatively new breed, and the exact date of its creation is unknown.
 However, the breed has gained popularity in recent years due to its small size, hypoallergenic coat, and affectionate personality.
+The breed is known for being playful and energetic, making it well-suited for apartment living.
+It generally gets along well with children and other pets, requiring regular grooming to maintain its long, curly coat.

-- The miniature Bichon Poo
+- The Miniature Bichon Poo

 - The Toy Bichon Poo